-This unique award – created especially for 2018 – is a chance to celebrate the individual stories of pharmacists and pharmacy staff going ‘above and beyond’ for their patients, their team, and for the sector.
+This unique award is a chance to celebrate the individual stories of pharmacists and pharmacy staff going ‘above and beyond’ for their patients, their team, and for the sector.

-C+D readers have until Friday, June 22 to view the 10 entries and vote for their favourite. he winner will be announced at the C+D Awards in London on July 4.
+C+D readers had until Sunday, May 26 to view the 10 entries and vote for their favourite.
+Voting is now closed, and the winner will be announced at the C+D Awards in London on June 6.

 The pharmacy assistant whose CPR support helped save a patient’s life